DePaul University Athletics

 He coached at Gallaudet University and was also inducted into the USA Deaf Basketball Hall of Fame in 1978 before his induction into the DePaul Athletics Hall of Fame in 2006.

-DePaul Women’s Basketball vs Northern Colorado Postgame Press Conference
+DePaul Women’s Basketball vs Villanova Postgame Press Conference